 - The Bachelor of Science in Nursing degree takes 36 months to complete.

-- The 2017 Graduation and Placement Rates are based on the time period of students who began the nursing program during January 2012-September 2012, as required by the College's institutional accreditor's annual report: the graduation rate for the time period is 83%.
-The graduation rate is based on 64 individuals.
+- The 2017 Graduation and Placement Rates are based on the time period of students who began the nursing program during January 2012-September 2012, as required by the College's institutional accreditor's (ACCSC) annual report: the graduation rate for the time period is 83%.
+The graduation rate is based on 64 individuals with 53 individuals graduating..
 Additionally, Platt College reports its retention rate based on the Integrated Postsecondary Education Data System (known as IPEDS).
 IPEDS measures first-time degree seeking students who have never attended college.
 For Fall 2016-2017, Platt College had 5 students out 233 students that were categorized under IPEDS.
-Thus, 1 our 2 students withdrew for a retention rate of 47%.
+Thus, 1 out of 2 students withdrew for a retention rate of 50%.

 The required Graduation and Placement Rates are based on the time period of July 1, 2016 through June 30, 2017.
 During this time period, 53 individuals graduated and 45 of those individuals are employed, for an employment rate of 85%.

 - Tuition and fees for completion the program in the normal time, costs for books and supplies, and costs for room and board is available on the College's website.